 The 1,937-acre Indiana University – Bloomington was founded in 1820, and most of the beautiful structures at this school were crafted with locally-sourced Indiana limestone, including the iconic Sample Gates.
 A red brick path begins at these gates with their flowerbeds that bloom red tulips in the spring, and it winds through the Dunn’s Woods and Meadows, which are full of 80 varieties of mature trees.
 Dunn’s Woods also has a number of walking trails, which are just one portion of the 1,200 miles of bike and running trails that students will find at this campus.

-Another notable building on campus is the Maxwell Hall, which houses some of the university’s admin offices and features the same limestone in it stunning façade and peaked tower.
+Another notable building on campus is the Maxwell Hall, which houses some of the university’s admin offices and features the same limestone in its stunning façade and peaked tower.
 This Romanesque-style building was completed in 1891 and designed by Indiana architect George W. Bunting.
-The Student Building with its soaring clock tower are listed on the National Historical Registrar.
+The Student Building with its soaring clock tower is listed on the National Historical Registrar.
 I.M.
 Pei’s IU Art Museum displays over 30,000 works of art on campus.
-Nestled in the hills of south central Indiana, IU is within a short drive from Indiana’s largest lake, a national forest, a state park and more.
+Nestled in the hills of south-central Indiana, IU is within a short drive from Indiana’s largest lake, a national forest, a state park, and more.

 The famous Old Well is an icon of the University of North Carolina at Chapel Hill, one small feature that put UNC in first place among our great value colleges with beautiful campuses.